 OCEANetwork believes in the right of parents to choose and direct their children’s education.
 You need to do what’s best for your family.
 We may praise the virtues of private homeschooling and occasionally share concerns about other forms of education, but ultimately it is your choice.

 Understandably, charter school parents who are working with their own children in their own homes face many of the same challenges as traditional private homeschooling parents.
 They feel very much the same as private homeschoolers do when it comes to dealing with their children 24/7/365.
-However, the two kinds of education (private homeschooling and charter school homeschooling) are governed by two different laws.
+However, these two kinds of education (private homeschooling and charter schools) are governed by two different laws.

-Unfortunately, not everyone outside the homeschool community understands the difference between private homeschooling and charter school homeschooling.
+Unfortunately, not everyone outside the homeschool community understands the difference between private homeschooling and charter schools.
 This is especially dangerous in the legislature where many legislators believe if government funding is involved, accountability (and control) need to be increased.

 For example, former state representative Cheryl Walker wrote the following in opposition to our home education freedom bill in the past: